 The U.S. F-35 Joint Program Office has grounded its young fleet of F-35Bs after the failure of a propulsion fueldraulic line during a takeoff attempt last week at Eglin AFB, Fla.
 The Pentagon’s air worthiness authorities, who have oversight of airspace issues for the integrated test teams at NAS Patuxent River and Edwards AFB, Calif., and Naval Air Systems Command officials, who oversee airspace for the F-35B at Eglin AFB, Fla., and Marine Corps Air Station Yuma, Ariz., made the decision ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "F-35Bs Grounded After Fueldraulic Line Failure".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "F-35Bs Grounded After Fueldraulic Line Failure".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.